An accompanying video to this guide is available below.

 Content:

-We can apply Advanced Filters wherever see the dials/Advanced Filters buttons.
+We can apply Advanced Filters wherever you see the funnel/Advanced Filters buttons.

 Advanced Filters